Umkus/ip-index/README.md

 # IP Index

-A self-sufficient web-service providing info about an IP, particularly its ASN and whether it's a hosting DataCenter or not.
+A self-sufficient web-service providing info about an IP, particularly its ASN, country of origin and whether it's a hosting or not.

 Project contains:

 * Data-center ASNs CSV list
-* Dockerized webservice
+* Dockerized webservice (nginx and nodejs)
 * NPM library

 Updates daily.
+False positives are possible, use at own risk.

 ## Usage